snowdrop/spring-boot-quickstart-istio/README.md

 curl $SAY_SERVICE/say
 ```

-# On Openshift using Istio Service Mesh
+## On OpenShift using Istio Service Mesh

-The following instructions will let you to install 2 Spring Boot applications, top of the Istio Site mesh where the `Say Service` is calling the
+The following instructions will let you to install 2 Spring Boot applications, on top of the Istio Site mesh where the `Say Service` is calling the
  `Greeting service` to get as response `Hello World`.

 When, an external HTTP client will consume the service using either `curl` or `httpie` tools, then the HTTP request will be propagated as such :